 iPayTotal’s Credit Card Processing Options for Nonprofit Organizations

 There are a number of options for nonprofits when selecting a credit card processor.
-Although there is little doubt that a nonprofit, that expects more than just a few donations a year, should give donors the option of using a credit card, how a nonprofit does that is not always an easy question to answer.
+How a nonprofit does this is not always an easy question to answer.
 The options generally can be grouped into three categories:

 - Nonprofit’s name appears on donor’s credit card statements

 - Excellent branding opportunities

 - Longer time to set up and more legal hoops to jump through

 If your organization does not want to apply for a merchant account, choosing a third party processor may be a solution.
 A third-party processor uses its own merchant account to accept donations for other organizations.
 The third party processor passes on the donations to the nonprofit, minus a processing fee.
 There may be some delay in getting the funds into your own account.